What Happened to My Footer and Sidebar After Switching Squarespace Templates?

 Creating the perfect Squarespace website takes time.
 Part of designing the perfect website is to change the footer and sidebar to make sure they have elements in there to help you convert visitors.
 For instance, you might want to add email subscription forms or social media links.
 These can help you keep engaging with audiences, long after they’ve left your website.

-However, there are going to be times when you think that a completely new design is going to beneficial.
+However, there are going to be times when you think that a completely new design is going to be beneficial.
 With Squarespace, you have access to hundreds of potential templates that are all free and you can switch between templates at any moment.
 It is just a simple case of finding the template you want and installing it on your website.

 The process is so simple that those with no experience in building a website can do it within minutes.